MonoGame/MonoGame.Samples/FuelCell/Documentation/3-FuelCell-Casting Call.md

 The Barrier class implements the geometrical barriers that are randomly scattered across the playing field.
 They are an important part of the game because they provide a new experience for every game (since they are placed randomly) and they provide a challenge to the player who is trying to find fuel cells (also randomly placed) before time runs out.
 In a later step, when collision detection is added, these barriers become impassable and must be driven around.

+> [!NOTE]
-We automatically scale the barrier models by selecting each barrier model from Content Project and setting the `Scale` property to `.3`, located on the property page of the model asset.
-The Scale property is found by expanding the Processor field.
+> We need to scale the barrier models by selecting each barrier model (`cube10uR.x`/`cylinder10uR.x`/`pyramid10uR.x`) in the Content Project and sett the `Scale` property to `.3`, located on the property page of the model asset.
+The Scale property is found by expanding the Processor field, as we did previously for the `FuelCell` model.

 Create a new class file called `Barrier.cs`, add replace its contents with the following: